Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 High efficiency

 As electric boilers don’t need to burn fossil fuels to produce heat, they don’t lose energy through waste gases or flues.
-In many cases this results in efficiency rates of 100% compared to 80 – 90% for most gas boilers and oil boilers.
+In many cases this results in efficiency rates of 100% compared to 80 – 90% for most gas and oil boilers.

 Quiet